krristi427/ReactionBot/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### A small heads up:

+While developing, you might see some weird `NoSuchFileException` or `FileNotFoundException` for a specific .json.
+Have you tried changing the path as instructed in the big comment-block at the beginning of the file?
+If that doesn't work, try invalidating the cache and restarting you IDE or if you'd like a more brutal solution: just restart your PC